 Grafana SSL – How to configure HTTPS

-Need to know how to configure an SSL certificate for Grafana?
+What to secure the Grafana Dashboard?
+Need to know how to configure a self-signed certificate for Grafana SSL?
 You have come to the right place.

-The TurboGeek step-by-step guide for setting up a self-signed SSL certificate in the Grafana community edition, it is an easy-to-follow procedure that will create a self-signed certificate on your Grafana Instance and have you up and running in no time at all.
+The TurboGeek step-by-step guide for setting up a self-signed SSL certificate in the Grafana community edition is an easy-to-follow procedure that will create a self-signed certificate on your Grafana SSL Instance and have you up and running in no time.

 By following these instructions, you will enhance the security of your Grafana server, making it accessible via a secure connection at https://my_grafana_server